confetti-framework/docs/errors.md

         //
     }

-Lanvard automatically ensures that the correct http response is generated.
+Confetti automatically ensures that the correct http response is generated.

 > {tip} Using panic can save you a lot of time.
 However, if you want to build a robust application, use `panic` only for critical or unexpected errors.